riquedev/WhatsAppManifest/README.md

 #### Disadvantages
 - Unfortunately it is not possible (or I still don't know how) to create trigger events, for example "when receiving a message activate a certain function".
 - For a good flow, we almost always need to close the application and then open it again on the screen we want.
+- It is necessary to use more computer resources than when using the browser, for example

 ------------